zhongziyin98/EECS4471_Project/README.md

 The project including a poker deck and multiple interactions with game objects.

 How to open:
 Download and open the project with Unity.
-Open Assets/Scenes/Menu.
+Open Assets/Scenes/Menu and Run.

 Keyword: Gesture, Manipulation, Leap Motion, HMD